gytterberg/technical-interview-prep/REACTO-problems/04-system-design/01-transit-tracker.md

 Think through and diagram the different components of this public transport tracker including:

-- Activity Diagrams (User Stories)
+- Activity Diagrams (User Stories) OR
+- System Data Flow Diagram (Can be a substitute for the Activity Diagrams)
 - Class Diagram

 If we have time:
-- System Data Flow Diagram

 - Schema Diagram

-Focus should be on the first 2 and if time is willing, go through the next 2
+Focus should be on the first 2 and if time is willing, go through the next 2.
+NOTE: *The Data Flow Diagram would be acceptable as well for the user stories because it shows how all the user stories are connected.*

 We can assume that the public transit system is made up of buses and subway/trains only.
 You have access to the following routes: